davidczepiel/davidczepiel/README.md

 </p>

 <p>
 Welcome to my github profile! 👋 I'm a software developer specialized in the field of video games.
 With a degree in video game development under my belt, I've been able to work on multiple projects for platforms such as PC, Android, and even had the opportunity to experience what console development is like by making use of PS4 development kits.
+Although I have experience with tools like Unity or Godot, I feel the most comfortable working in C++.
 </p>

 <!--- Skills icons, the first one is displayed only on dark mode, the second one only on light mode --->